W&B Weave Self-Managed

 For a detailed reference architecture, see https://docs.wandb.ai/guides/hosting/self-managed/ref-arch/.

-The ClickHouse deployment in this document uses the Bitnami ClickHouse package.
+The ClickHouse deployment in this guide uses the Altinity Kubernetes Operator for ClickHouse.

 Configure Helm repository